hisn00/IOT-Automatic-Plant-Watering-System/README.md

-Project Title:

-IOT Automatic Plant Watering System
+# IoT Automatic Plant Watering System

-2. Description:

-This project simulates an IoT-powered automatic plant watering system using Arduino and various sensors.
-The system monitors the moisture level of the soil and, when necessary, automatically waters the plants.
-The project uses sensors like a temperature sensor (DHT11 or TMP36) and integrates with a watering pump to simulate real-world IoT automation.
+This project demonstrates an IoT-based automatic plant watering system using a soil moisture sensor and a relay module to control a water pump.
+The system checks the soil moisture levels and activates the pump when the soil is dry, ensuring the plant is watered automatically.

-3. Components Used:
+## Components Used:

-Arduino Uno

-DHT11 or TMP36 temperature sensor

-Relay Module (for controlling the watering system)

-Water Pump (or DC Motor for simulation)

-Jumper Wires

-4. Project Objective:

-Build a simple, automated irrigation system that uses temperature data from a sensor to control the watering of a plant.
+- **Arduino Uno**
+- **Soil Moisture Sensor**
+- **Relay Module**
+- **Water Pump**
+- **Jumper wires**
+- **Breadboard**
+- **Power Source**

+## How It Works:
+1. The **soil moisture sensor** is placed in the soil to measure its moisture content.
+2. The sensor's value is read by the **Arduino Uno**.
+3. If the moisture level is below a threshold (indicating dry soil), the **relay module** is triggered to turn on the water pump, watering the plant.
+4. Once the soil reaches a sufficient moisture level, the water pump is turned off.

+## Circuit Diagram:
+You can view the complete circuit diagram and simulation in **Tinkercad**.
+The soil moisture sensor is connected to an analog input pin, and the relay module is connected to a digital pin on the Arduino.

-5. How to Use:
+## How to Use:

-Clone the repository to your local machine.
+1. Clone this repository to your local machine or directly download the files.

-Set up the Arduino circuit on Tinkercad.

-Upload the provided Arduino code to your Arduino Uno.

-Use the Tkinter GUI to monitor and control the watering system.

-6. Installation Instructions:

-For Arduino:

-Install the Arduino IDE on your computer.
+2. Open the `plant_watering.ino` file in the **Arduino IDE**.
+3. Connect your **Arduino board** and upload the code.

-Set up the circuit on Tinkercad and upload the Arduino code to your Arduino board.
+4. Set up the hardware according to the circuit diagram in the Tinkercad simulation or physical setup.

-For Python:

-Install Python and required libraries: Tkinter for GUI, PySerial for communication with Arduino.

-Clone this repository and run the app.py file.
+5. Monitor the watering system's behavior based on the moisture level.

-7. License:
+## License:

-MIT License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments:
+- Inspired by IoT and automation projects.
+- Tinkercad for the circuit simulation.
+- Arduino for making DIY electronics easy and fun.